Storage

 2. Access recording

-GET /files?type=recording
+GET /storage_files?type=recording

 -> List of recording files